helloturbine/turbine-docs/docs/records/reporting.md

 This includes the following detailed reports:

-* **Reporting around Prepaid POs**: Insights into prepaid purchase orders, providing a breakdown of upfront payments made to suppliers before receiving inventory.
+* **Prepaid POs**: Insights into prepaid purchase orders, providing a breakdown of upfront payments made to suppliers before receiving inventory.
 This aids in cash flow management and budget forecasting.
  * **Inventory**: A comprehensive overview of current inventory levels, encompassing raw materials, work-in-progress, and finished goods.
 This feature facilitates effective inventory management and optimization.
  * **Work Orders**: Details work orders for manufacturing processes, including timelines, completion status, and any deviations from planned production schedules.
  * **Orders**: Summarizes order activity, tracking both incoming and fulfilled orders.
 This report helps gauge sales performance, customer demand, and delivery efficiency.
  * **Purchase Orders**: Outlines the details and status of purchase orders issued to suppliers, offering insights into procurement activities, spending, and supplier performance.
  * **Dismissed/Resolved Exceptions**: Monitor exceptions within the supply chain or production process that have been dismissed or resolved in Turbine.
 This report provides visibility into the resolution of issues for improved operational efficiency.

-## Reporting around Prepaid POs
+## Prepaid POs

 Insights into prepaid purchase orders, providing a breakdown of upfront payments made to suppliers before receiving inventory.
 This aids in cash flow management and budget forecasting.